 Here’s the supporting materials you should include:

 - Bank statements.
-Highlight specific loan payments that weren’t applied to your account.
+Highlight specific loan payments that weren’t applied to your loan balance.

 - School enrollment information.
 This could be necessary if your enrollment status is related to your issue.